withastro/docs/TRANSLATING.md

 ## Getting involved

+To get involved in our translation efforts, we **highly recommend** to [join our Discord chat](https://astro.build/chat) first.
+This way, we can get you up to speed with our process and give you the opportunity to chat with your language's translation team.

+It's there that most of our internationalization decisions and discussions happen, so it's also a great opportunity to know what patterns and recommendations your language's translation team has before making your own PRs!

+> Can’t access Discord?
+Please [open a new issue](https://github.com/withastro/docs/issues/new/choose) here on GitHub to ask any questions you may have.

-### How can I help translate one of the supported languages?
+### How can I help translate/review one of the supported languages?

 Translations all live in this GitHub repository.
-You can add and update them by creating a pull request.
+You can add and update them by creating a pull request or reviewing pending translations in the "Pull Requests" tab.
 Read on to find out more!

-### How can I find out what needs translating?
+### How can I find out what needs to be reviewed/translated?

+To find translations pending review, you can simply filter through this repo's [Pull Requests with the i18n label](https://github.com/withastro/docs/pulls?q=is%3Apr+is%3Aopen+label%3Ai18n).

 See our automated [Translation Status Overview issue](https://github.com/withastro/docs/issues/438) for a quick list of which pages are missing or need updating.

 > **Warning**
 > Please do not translate any pages without first checking their status in our [Overview Issue](https://github.com/withastro/docs/issues/438)!

 Not every page is marked as "ready to translate."
 So, even if you find a page that is not yet translated on the Docs site, you must confirm that it is on the list of available pages to translate.
-If the `.md` files does not contain `i18nReady: true` in its YAML frontmatter, do not translate the document.
+If the page doesn't have a "Translate this page" button in the Docs site nor contains the `i18nReady: true` frontmatter property in its Markdown file, do not translate the document.

 You can read more about how pages are marked "ready for (initial) translating" and "needs updating" in [CONTRIBUTING.md](https://github.com/withastro/docs/blob/main/CONTRIBUTING.md).

-### How can I participate in the conversation and decisions?
-Discussion around translation currently takes place in [the Astro Discord](https://astro.build/chat).
-Everyone is welcome to participate!
-If you are interested in getting involved, please reach out to us in the `#docs-i18n` channel.

-> Can’t access Discord?
-Please [open a new issue](https://github.com/withastro/docs/issues/new/choose) here on GitHub to ask any questions you may have.

 ## Languages for translation